imjasonh/spelling-bee/README.md

 ### Longest answers

-48 puzzles have an answer with 15 letters, all of which are three-point answers.
+48 puzzles include an answer with 15 letters, all of which are three-point answers.

 ```
-7 unconsciousness
+unconsciousness
-7 superstructures
+superstructures
-7 nonintervention
+nonintervention
-7 interconnection
+interconnection
-7 inconveniencing
+inconveniencing
-7 inconsistencies
+inconsistencies
-7 consciousnesses
+consciousnesses
-6 nationalization
+nationalization
 ```

 ### Most popular answers